diefenbach/django-lfs/docs/user/concepts/portlets.rst

 Default Portlets
 ================

-This section describes all default portlets of LFS with there particular settings and properties.
+This section describes all default portlets of LFS with their particular settings and properties.

 .. index:: Average Rating Portlet